Although I personally loved Trunk Club, they are no longer in business.

-Including similar stylist services as well as some other clothing services that are a bit different (like designer purse rentals), you’re bound to find something you’re dying to try!
+Including similar stylist services as well as some other clothing services that are a bit different (like designer purse rentals), you’re bound to find something you’ve been dying to try.

-Another of the most popular stylist subscription services, you might end up liking Stitch Fix better.
+One of the most popular stylist subscription services, you might very well end up liking Stitch Fix better than Trunk Club.
 They send 5 items per box with a $20 styling fee.
-Although you can’t view your items before they ship the box, you might end up getting the perfect stylist!
+The only downside is that you can’t view your items before they ship the box, so items might not always live up to your expectations.

 Plus, if you don’t like your first box, they will refund the styling fee (so there’s no real risk to trying it out).